matrix-org/dendrite/docs/sytest.md

 ## Finding out which tests to add

-We recommend you run the tests locally by manually setting up sytest or using a sytest docker image.
+We recommend you run the tests locally by manually setting up SyTest or using a SyTest docker image.
 After running the tests, a script will print the tests you need to add to `testfile` for you.

 You should proceed after you see no build problems for dendrite after running: